daniel-web-developer/docker-boilerplate-djangopsql/README.md

 - Check the logs with `docker compose logs -f`.

+**REMEMBER TO CHOWN!** I learned this the hard way.
+You need to go to `../root_folder` and type `chown -R ${YOUR_USER} /root_folder`, otherwise the files might not update automatically and this will all be a waste of time.
+I learned it the hard way.

 ## If anything doesn't work:

 Keep in mind this works perfectly in september of 2023.
 I literally just tested everything.
 However, assuming you're trying to use this 5 years from now, something might break.
 Check the logs for any errors.